Conquer your student debt. Refinance now.

 How I Defaulted on My Student Loans

-Defaulting on a loan doesn’t always mean someone is a deadbeat or trying to dodge their payments.
-There are plenty of easy-to-make mistakes that can land you in student loan default.
+Defaulting on a loan doesn’t always mean the borrower is a deadbeat or trying to dodge their payments.
+There are plenty of easy-to-make mistakes that can land you in student loan default or delinquency.
 I know because I made some of them.
 In fact, I literally lost two student loans.
-I moved to Asia for business and the servicer for those two loans didn’t have my current contact information.
+I moved from the United States to Asia for business and the servicer for those two loans didn’t have my current contact information.

 Ultimately I wasn’t super clear on what exactly was happening with my debts.
 There was no easy way to keep track of all my student loans in one place.
 (That was actually my main motivation to found Student Loan Hero and create the kind of tool I needed when I was managing my loans.)